 - Illness:coping with the illness of friends and loved ones.

-At Wilby School, Catch-up funding (Catch-up Premium and Suffolk Learning and Improvement Network (SLIN) ) funding will be used in a number of ways including:
+At Wilby School, Catch-up funding (Catch-up Premium and Suffolk Learning and Improvement Network (SLIN) ) funding is being used in a number of ways including:

 - Catch-up learning groups: We will continue to fund the provision of an additional member of support staff who will provide catch-up provision.
 They will work with identified groups of children, providing ‘over’ and ‘pre learning’ of key maths and English skills.
 Each class will have 40 minute catch-up sessions spread across the week in the afternoons, to provide either focused ‘catch-up’ work in maths /English or focussed English intervention time.
 ‘Catch-up’ groups will remain fluid depending on day to day identified gaps in pupil knowledge.
 During morning numeracy and literacy lessons, class teachers will identify which pupils would benefit from ‘over-learning’ of skills that have been taught.
 It is important to note that often this will not always be pupils that have an SEN need but those which simply need more time and reinforcement for a concept to become embedded.